Mucoloff/QuizGame/Readme.md

 4. Load the plugin.

-5. Make sure you have mysql or mariadb installed, that you have given the right permissions to your user and that you have created the database
+5. Make sure you have MySQL or MariaDB installed, that you have given the right permissions to your user and that you have created the database

 ## Configuration